edward-playground/aidefense-framework/README.md

 #### **3. Phases View**
 > **Question:** *When (what stage) in the AI lifecycle should this defense be applied?*

-This view organizes defenses by the development stage where they are most relevant, from initial **Design & Scoping** through **Building, Validation, Operation, Incident Responsem, and Restoration**.
+This view organizes defenses by the development stage where they are most relevant, from initial **Design & Scoping** through **Building, Validation, Operation, Incident Response, and Restoration**.
 This process-driven view helps MLOps and DevSecOps teams embed security throughout the entire AI lifecycle.

 ---